premchander-revature/interviewquestions/.NET FULL STACK/C#Advance.md

 - Events are user actions that generate notifications to the application to which it must respond.
 The user actions can be mouse movements, keypress and so on.

 - Programmatically, a class that raises an event is called a publisher and a class which responds/receives the event is called a subscriber.
-Event should have at least one subscriber else that event is never raised.
+The event should have at least one subscriber else that event is never raised.

 - Delegates are used to declare Events.